Why do some people ask for an S1000D IETM and others for S1000D IETP? Is there a difference?

 An IETM possesses the following characteristics:

-The format and style of the presented information are optimised for screen presentation to ensure maximum comprehension; that is, the presentation format is frame-oriented and not page-oriented.
+- The format and style of the presented information are optimized for screen presentation to ensure maximum comprehension; that is, the presentation format is frame-oriented and not page-oriented.

-Screen presentations can include material derived from data stored in textual, graphical, audio, or video form in a relational data base which is composed of logically connected, bud randomly accessible IETM data elements.
+- Screen presentations can include material derived from data stored in textual, graphical, audio, or video form in a relational data base which is composed of logically connected, but randomly accessible IETM data elements.

-S1000D defines an IETP as a set of information needed for the description, operation and maintenance of the Product, optimally arranged and formatted for interactive screen presentation to the end user on an electronic display system.
+S1000D defines an Interactive Electronic Technical Publication (IETP) as a set of information needed for the description, operation and maintenance of the Product, optimally arranged and formatted for interactive screen presentation to the end user on an electronic display system.

 IETP includes conditional branching mechanisms, which can be based on user feedback.
 Parameters are evaluated at run-time and their values can depend on context and specific user input.